The L&L Method (a better way to fat loss)

 -Wall Balls, 15 reps

-We have found that 1-2 HIIT sessions per week after a strength session, or on an active rest day is the perfect dose for the intended result.
+1-2 HIIT sessions per week after a strength session, or on an active rest day is generally the perfect dose for successful fat loss.

 ALL FOOD IN MODERATION